PowerPoint VBA Password Remover

 PowerPoint Version Support

-Works with macro files from all PowerPoint versions that support VBA.
+Works with presentation files from all PowerPoint versions that support VBA.

 PowerPoint Versions